marcoporri/platformsh-docs/docs/src/administration/users.md

 The user has to create an account before they can contribute to the project.
 Once you add a user to a project, they receive an email with instructions.
-For SSH access changes to apply after you add a user to a project, you have to redeploy each environment by either clicking **Redeploy** in the Console or running `platform redeploy`.
+After you add a user to a project or an environment type, you don’t need to redeploy to propagate SSH access changes to each environment.

 ### Delete a user from a project

-To delete a user, you need to be a [Project Admin](#user-roles).

-To delete a user from a project, follow these steps:

 {{< codetabs >}}